Hammered Copper Strapping

 What is a living finish?

 A living finish is often a much sought after look when buying a copper, bronze or nickel silver sink.
-Without an added protective coating, copper, bronze and brass are allowed to age gracefully in their natural state in what is referred to as a living finish.
-Over time, the finish will oxidize with use adding even more character and uniqueness to your custom piece.
+Without an added protective coating, these materials are allowed to age gracefully in their natural state in what is referred to as the living finish.
+Over time, the finish will oxidize with use adding more character and uniqueness to your custom piece.

 How should I clean my sink?